MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 ### How does Microsoft notify me of new Kubernetes versions?

-The AKS team publishes pre-announcements with planned dates of new Kubernetes versions in AKS Arc documentation.
+The AKS team publishes pre-announcements with planned dates of new Kubernetes versions in the AKS Arc documentation.

 ### How often should I expect to upgrade Kubernetes versions to stay in support?